yiddytlq/simple-countdown/README.md

 > Variables will be taken from env, and are the same as above

 I.E: `TIMER_TARGET="Fri Oct 01 2021 15:33:36 GMT+0200" yarn build && serve -s -l tcp://0.0.0.0:3000 build/`

+## Credits

+This project is based on the original [easy-countdown](https://github.com/Yooooomi/easy-countdown) by Yooooomi.